By 1812Blockhouse

 House lots were priced between $850 and $1,600, with several designed by noted local architect Louis Lameroux.
 The north part of Brinkerhoff Avenue developed first.
 The corner of Brinkerhoff and Park Avenue West is the site of the Alexander Fraser House.

+This type of ordinance has been shown to preserve property values and create a high quality of life for residents.
 The criteria for review of alterations in The Boulevards are here.

 Photo: Fraser House, corner of Brinkerhoff Avenue and Park Avenue West, 1812Blockhouse File Photo; Sources: Mansfield News Journal, City of Mansfield, Downtown Mansfield Inc., Wikipedia